wrmoon/resume/resume_manager.md

 * Responsible for keeping teams productive, challenged and satisfied.
 * Advised product owner to help appropriately prioritize security vulnerabilities and technical debt versus new features.
 * Led multi-discipline teams to diagnose and remediate production outages and slowdowns.
-* Built and improved site-reliability methodologies, synthetic testing, problem alerting and dashboards using DataDog Kibana, OpsGenie and custom-made MySQL scripts.
+* Built and improved site-reliability methodologies, synthetic testing, problem alerting and dashboards using DataDog, Kibana, OpsGenie and custom-made MySQL scripts.
-* Created db-based tools to migrate thousands of users from Twilio to Duo.
+* Created custom scripts to migrate thousands of users from Twilio to Duo.
 * Worked with DBAs to create plan to move ephemeral session data from MySQL to Redis.
 * Architected plan to use CDN (Cloudflare) for auth.datto.com.
 * Worked with business team and engineers to put together technical roadmap for using a third party provider for Datto's